Azure-Samples/communication-services-javascript-quickstarts/send-email/README.md

 ## Overview

 This is a sample email application to show how we can use the `@azure/communication-email` package to build an email experience.
-This sample sends an email to the required recipients of any domain using an [Email Communication Services resource](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource).
+This sample sends an email to the selected recipients of any domain using an [Email Communication Services resource](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource).
 This is a console application built using Node.js 14.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/concepts/email/email-overview).